Patterns, Flows, and Interrelationship

 These nested hierarchies are of a totally different structure than the kind of hierarchy of power so familiar to human societies.
 No one individual rules at the top; instead, in a sense, the collective membership of a system governs the whole by the magic of synergy.
 Mutual benefit and cooperation among the parts, and between the “parts” and the “larger whole” guide the relationships.
 A subsystem may specialize to perform needed functions of coordination, but we would hardly say the nervous system is the “boss” of our body.
 It simply carries messages around about what is happening elsewhere and what responses are required.
 Even when we look at business organizations as living systems, we see that the “boss” is really only another “part” of the system with a specialized job to do.
 The whole organization, including the lowest paid employee along with the boss, comprises the “larger whole” in the hierarchy.

 Unfortunately, few bosses or employees understand the relationship of subsystem to larger system, and frequently act in ways that disrupt the healthy systemic functioning of their organizations.
-CEO’s may assume that because they are “on top,” their own needs and perspectives matter more than anyone else’s; they may make decisions based more on personal preference than on organizational needs.
-Disgruntled employees may blame their bosses for low morale and fail to notice how their own complaining and diminishing productivity contributes to the overall problem.
+For example, CEO’s may assume that because they are “on top,” their own needs and perspectives matter more than anyone else’s; they may make decisions based more on personal preference than on organizational needs.
 And even organizations utilizing systems principles within their management philosophy may fail to consider the larger wholes of which they are but subsystems– larger wholes like the socio-economic communities and ecosystems upon which they utterly depend.
-Most of us fall into the mind-trap from time to time of thinking of ourselves as separate from everything else, forgetting we are completely interconnected and nested within the human family and the biosphere of the earth.
+Many of us fall into the mind-trap from time to time of thinking of ourselves as separate from everything else, forgetting we are completely interconnected and nested within the human family and the biosphere of the earth.

 III.
 Marvelously and miraculously, living systems respond to change; they survive and thrive within constantly changing environmental conditions, and with the constant flow through them of energy, substances, and information.
 This in-and-out flow would result in the immediate demise of a system if it could not maintain its structure, its essential patterns over time.
 But living systems do this; they maintain their form in a kind of fluctuating, dynamic balance.
 Warm-blooded animals, for example, maintain a body temperature within a certain range; all living creatures take in nourishment in some form, and manage to carry out the necessary responses to receive that nourishment, whether by absorbing sunlight (and leaning towards the light) or by seeking and consuming other organisms.
 Although we can see changes over time in the faces of our friends, we still recognize them; they maintain a coherency in the pattern of their facial structure, as old skin cells die and slough off and new ones are created, as muscle tone changes, and through variable weather conditions and life stresses.